The Duncan Download

 We recently joined other state commodity groups in a letter sent to members of Illinois’ congressional delegation, expressing concern about the negative impacts on farmers and consumers that could result from an increase in tariffs and the widening ag trade deficit.

-IFB farmer members and leaders in their Capitol Hill meetings will explain to their federal representatives how exports of Illinois soybeans, corn, pork and biofuels translate to meaningful contributions to the Illinois farmer’s bottom line.
+Simultaneously, a group of IFB farmer members and leaders will also be in D.C. for an IFB Leaders to Washington trip.
+In their Capitol Hill meetings, this group will explain to their federal representatives how exports of Illinois soybeans, corn, pork and biofuels translate to meaningful contributions to the Illinois farmer’s bottom line.

 Disrupting that flow of goods via increased tariffs, such as those proposed by both presidential candidates, will bring significant financial strain to farmers and consumers.
-Escalating import tariffs will likely cause our trade partners to respond with their own tariffs on U.S. agricultural goods, harming the ag and export sectors.
+Escalating import tariffs will likely cause our trade partners to respond with their own tariffs on U.S. agricultural goods, harming the ag export sector.

 Also contributing to our concerns around trade is the continuously widening gap between U.S. ag exports and imports, on track to reach a record $32 billion deficit for fiscal year 2024.